 Freeman Health System Pharmacy is committed to providing high quality pharmaceutical care to our patients, as well as being a resource for other healthcare providers.
-Our team consists of 29 pharmacists and 37 technicians that work together to meet the ever-rising demand of the Pharmacy Department.
+Our health system includes multiple campuses in Joplin, Neosho and Fort Scott, Kan., while our team consists of more than 30 pharmacists and more than 30 technicians that work together to meet the ever-rising demand of the Pharmacy Department.
 Our services include:

 - Pharmacokinetic Consult Service